brianvanburken/knowledge-sharing/posts/20??-??-??-bemit-css/20??-??-??-bemit-css.md

 ```

 As you can see, we allow the elements (`.menu__item`) under our menu to also be
-block on their own.
+a block on their own.
 This is not enforced by the BEM naming convention, but we
-want to have avoid [`div`-itis](https://csscreator.com/divitis).
+want to avoid [`div`-itis](https://csscreator.com/divitis).
 This is up to
-you to deceide.
+you to decide.

 ### Organisms

 Organisms are composed of multiple molecules together.
 Most of the time we have
 to write any CSS for this!
 Only HTML.
-In a few cases we have to write a block
+In a few cases, we have to write a block
 with elements to position the molecules.
 An example would be the header.
 Our
 header is composed of the logo atom and menu molecule where the logo is
 positioned to the left and menu to the right.
 While a header is a common example
 I want to give one more where we can see the power of Atomic Design and BEMIT.

 One organism we use on our site is `tiles`.
-The tiles displays four links with
+The tiles component displays four
-titles and images.
-Below is you can see an example with content filled in.
+links with titles and images.
+Below is you can see an example with content
+filled in.

 ![](#TODO)